Setin2/website-chatbot/README.md

 To try the flask version (and the chatbot), you must have Docker installed on your machine and follow these steps once you clone the repository:

-1. First create a docker image of the app
+1. First create a docker image of the app (while inside the main folder)
 ```
 docker image build -t name_of_your_image .
 ```